samboy/Sudoku7/README.md

 To generate more puzzles, we need a Java interpreter.
-Both Oracle Java 8 and OpenJDK 1.8.0_191 (i.e. the OpenJDK included with CentOS 7) work with the supplied jar file which generates the puzzles.
+Both Oracle Java 8 and OpenJDK 1.8.0_191 (i.e. the OpenJDK included with CentOS 7) work with the supplied jar file which generates the puzzles in batch mode.

 To run the puzzle generator, make sure to be in a GUI environment (X windows, Windows 10, etc.) and run the following commands: